Tel: 310.206.5412 / Fax: 310.267.4339 / E-mail

 - Asian American Literature: A Reader’s Guide to Essential Criticism.
 London: Palgrave Macmillan Press, forthcoming.

 - “Asian American Short Fiction and the Contingencies of Form, 1930s to 1960s.”
-In Cambridge History of Asian American Literature, edited by Minh Song and Rajini Srikanth, 187-202.
+In The Cambridge History of Asian American Literature, edited by Rajini Srikanth and Min Hyoung Song, 187-202.
 New York: Cambridge University Press, 2015.

 - “Speculative Fiction.”
 In The Routledge Companion to Asian American Literature, edited by Rachel Lee, 497-508.
 New York: Routledge Press, 2014.